 The local housing market should always factor in a move decision.
 Will you be able to sell your current home, hopefully at a profit, and buy something better or comparable in a new state?

 Home values in Pennsylvania went up 5.3% in 2018, and are expected to rise by 5.7% in 2019.

 The median price of homes sold is $164,700, which is very affordable — making it a great choice for first-time home buyers.
-In fact, PA is ranked the 12th most affordable housing market in the nation!

 The differences in prices between cities within the state closely aligns with those areas that have recovered from economic downturns.

 It’s a hot market in Pittsburgh, with values that rose 11.8% in 2018 and will rise $8.0% in 2019.
 Philadelphia is even hotter, with a growth of 12.7% in 2018 and expected growth of 14.4% in 2019.
 In Erie, however, home values declined by 0.9% in 2018 — though they’re expected to rise by 3.7% in 2019.